netdata/netdata/docs/deployment-guides/deployment-strategies.md

 ### Stand-alone

-The stand-alone setup is configured out of the box with reasonable defaults, but please consult our [configuration documentation](/docs/netdata-agent/configuration/README.md) for details, including the overview of [common configuration changes](/docs/netdata-agent/configuration/common-configuration-changes.md).
+The stand-alone setup is configured out of the box with reasonable defaults, but please consult our [configuration documentation](/docs/netdata-agent/configuration/README.md) for more details.

 ### Parent – Child